eitanoid/toml-resume/README.md

 Cofigure the `.toml` file as desired, then run the parser, resulting in a `.tex` file.
 To compile the `.tex` file, ensure LaTeX is installed, the chosen font is installed as part of your system and compile using `XeLaTeX` or `LuaLaTeX`.

 Example command to render: `latexmk -xelatex cv.tex`

 ![example](https://github.com/eitanoid/toml-resume/blob/main/examples/examplecv.png)

+## Running the program:

+Build the Go project by running `Go build`

+Run the binary with the flags: `./tomlresume -input="input.toml" -output="output.tex"`

 ## TOML guide: